marceluda/rp_lock-in_pid/TheApp/instruments/instruments_04_lock-in.md

 {% include page_navbar.html %}

-The lock-in module is composed of two lock-in for different scopes:
+The lock-in module is composed of two [lock-in amplifiers](https://en.wikipedia.org/wiki/Lock-in_amplifier) for different scopes:

  - A "standard" harmonic lock-in that uses harmonic signals to demodulate the input signal.
 This one is less affected by higher harmonics distortion but